PCThakarar/SOLID/README.md

 - Higher level elements should be protected from the changes in the lower level elements.
 - Interfaces can be used to invert the dependencies and point dependencies in the correct direction.
 - Violation Example: Consider initially before COVID, there was only a single type of course (Offline) and for the same, we had a class for Course and had implemented some methods to subscribe/ unsubscribe and CRUD operations.
-Now, after COVID we had to provide Offline Course as well and hence we added a new property in class Course called type based on which, we would be writing our logic specific to Online/ Offline classes.
+Now, after COVID we had to provide Online Course as well and hence we added a new property in class Course called type based on which, we would be writing our logic specific to Online/ Offline classes.
   This is a violation of OCP since, in future, there might be a requirement that we need to support a third type of Course called Hybrid.
 In this case, since our logic is conditional over a property of the Course class, we will require to change the class in a way that it will impact the other 2 types (Online/ Offline).